tpbc/tpbc2022.github.io/index.md

 TPBC 2021 is held as an online weekly seminar series from May 2021 to early July 2021.
-The tentative schedule is every Wednesday, starting around 17h CET and running until about 19h CET.
+The tentative schedule is every Wednesday, starting around 17h CEST and running until about 19h CEST.

 ## Organization